ericpolanski/newsfeed/documentation/design_doc.md

 1. **Efficient Data Fetching**: How to fetch and display posts with minimal loading time and network overhead
 2. **Data Mutations**: How to create, update, and delete posts with proper validation and error handling
-3. **Responsive UI**: How to create an interface that works well on devices of all sizes
-4. **State Management**: How to manage application state and ensure UI updates when data changes
+3. **State Management**: How to manage application state and ensure UI updates when data changes
-5. **User Authentication**: How to securely manage user authentication and authorization
+4. **User Authentication**: How to securely manage user authentication and authorization
-6. **Social Interactions**: How to implement like and comment functionality with real-time updates
+5. **Social Interactions**: How to implement like and comment functionality with real-time updates

 ## Design Approach

 ### Frontend Architecture

-The frontend uses a component-based architecture with Next.js and Apollo Client:

 1. **Component Structure**: